-There will be one preliminary round during which each participant will present a closing argument to a panel of jurors/judges in a standard jury trial format.
-Participants will not be permitted to sit in on other closing arguments during the preliminary round and will be called into the room on an individual basis.
+There will be one preliminary round during which each competitor will present a closing argument to a panel of jurors/judges in a standard jury trial format.
+Competitors and their coaches will not be permitted to sit in on other closing arguments during the preliminary round and will be called into the room one at a time.
+Otherwise, rounds are open to the public.